Kanye West to ditch Spotify and Apple Music with new Donda 2 album

 West’s Stem Player, which allows users to remix songs into ‘stems’ using vocals, drums, bass and music samples, launched last year alongside the release of his first Donda album.
 It costs $200 / £200 / AU$275, and is only available to buy via a dedicated website.

-West hasn't disclosed how many of the players he's sold so far, but in a follow-up post he said "We currently have 67,000 available and are making 3,000 a day," which suggests he anticipates a surge in demand following his latest album announcement.
+West hasn't disclosed how many of the portable devices he's sold so far, but in a follow-up post he said "We currently have 67,000 available and are making 3,000 a day," which suggests he anticipates a surge in demand following his latest album announcement.

 Unsurprisingly, the news that Donda 2 won't be coming to streaming services has caused a stir among fans.
 While many appreciate the need for industry-wide change when it comes to artists being paid a fair commission for their work, West’s solution requires that everyday listeners fork out a considerable sum of money for access to a single album.